-1. Does your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
-2 Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
-1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
-0 No, the institution does not offer opportunities or support for sustainability initiatives or QI projects.
+1. Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?

+- 2 Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum. - The medical school or institution encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate. - 0 No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.

 Score explanation: At this time, there are no opportunities or support for sustainability initiatives.

 2. Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?

-- The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research. - There are research opportunities for students to perform research related to planetary health/sustainable healthcare but these require student initiative to seek these out and carry them out in their spare time. - There are no opportunities for students to engage in planetary health/sustainable healthcare research.

-Score explanation: The Dean's Fellowship Research Program promotes students' abilities to connect with faculty and create/find research opportunities.
+The institution has a specific research program or fellowship for students interested in doing 2 planetary health/sustainable healthcare research.
+There are research opportunities for students to perform research related to planetary 1 health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+There are no opportunities for students to engage in planetary health/sustainable healthcare 0 research.
+Score explanation: The Dean's Fellowship Research Program (https://medschool.vcu.edu/media/medschool/som-research-site/pdf-files-/FAO\SummerResearchFello wship.pdf) promotes students' abilities to connect with faculty and create/find research opportunities.
 To date, only one project related to planetary health has received funding through the program.
 Student initiative is required, but the infrastructure to support such research exists.
 Our student group is focusing efforts on identifying/generating planetary health projects, finding faculty mentors interested in taking on such projects, and compiling this information in advance so that first year students can explore these opportunities when deciding on a summer research project.

-- 3. Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+3. Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.

-There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information. - There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+2 The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+1 There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
+0 There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.

 Score explanation: While the VCU Office of Sustainability has a website with research projects, and the School of Medicine has a website with research projects, there is no direct overlap.
-However, if the medical school had projects and mentors involved in planetary health research, those opportunities would be easily available to students.

-- 4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors? - Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

+2 Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.

+1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.

+0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.